Chapter 1:

 What the hell?!

-What hell is this thing?
+What the hell is this thing?
 This infection.

+This wasn’t just a weird geometry test or a whitebox level.
+It was for sure a glitch.
 The Arcforge beta had its fair number of glitches, but never something like this that corrupted even the debug menu.

 Before I had the chance to understand what she was saying, the forest began shifting.
 No, not the forest—that black electronic mist that permeated everything suddenly increased in intensity, as if it was angry.
-And, to cement that thought, another Divine Letter fell from the air.
-When I opened it, my heart sank.

 A moment later, I could feel a presence approaching us.
 No, not one.
 Multiple.
 The snarls that accompanied that feeling, along with white glowing eyes peaking through the forest, forced me to take a step back next to Yzara.

-“No can do.”
-Yzara interrupted.
-“My Dark Ruler class is sealed, and all my skills are gone, so I can’t use magic anymore.
-I’m more useless than a baby right now.
+“That’s a no-brainer… except my Dark Ruler class is sealed, and all my skills are gone, so I can’t use magic anymore.”
+Oh yeah, guess she has a point.
+“I’m more useless than a baby right now.
 At least ya could toss one of those to give the wolves a little snack.
-They can’t kill me because I can only be killed by a Hero, but they sure can kill ya.”
+They can’t kill me because I can only be killed by a Hero, but they sure can kill ya.
+So again, good luck, Hero!”

 Oooohhh boooy.

+Now that was a problem.
 What could I do?
 Well, there was that knife this “Worldbender” very generously gifted me.
-However, this was just a plain old knife; I had just spawned, so I had beginner stats; and Dire Wolves weren’t exactly beginner-friendly.
+However, this was just a plain old knife.
+I had just spawned, so I had beginner stats; and Dire Wolves weren’t exactly beginner-friendly.
 Could I even fend them off?

-I didn’t have much time to ponder that, as one of the wolves finally decided it was done barking.
+I didn’t have much time to ponder that, as one of the wolves finally decided it wanted less barking and more chomping.
 It lunged at me with the speed and ferocity of a Dobermann, maw wide open and ready to turn me into mince meat.
-I only got time to shove the knife horizontally into its maw, stopping the bite in its tracks.

 H-huh?
 How did I even do that?
+Guess that must be those reincarnation power boosts.

 “Wow!
 Impressive work, Hero.
 Maybe ya ain’t that spineless, after all.”

 “Yer never defeatin’ all these wolfies with that puny knife, Hero.
-Might as well give up and join me and Baelrak in Hell.”
+Might as well give up and join me and Baelrak down in Hell.”

 Yzara had hit the nail in the head.
 I barely managed to scratch one wolf.
 If all of them lunged at me at once, I’d get out of here as a burger patty.
 So then, if the knife couldn’t do anything, then what could?